About

 • Line a 9 x 5 inch loaf pan with plastic wrap.

-• In a large bowl, combine 2 cans of condensed milk, whipped cream, salt (if using) and vanilla.
+• Add the 2 cans of condensed milk, to the whipped cream, with the salt (if using) and vanilla.
 Fold gently until the condensed milk and cream have mixed well.
 This is the vanilla ice cream base.

-• Measure 1 ½ cups of this ice cream base into a smaller bowl, and color it with some red gel coloring.
+• Color the small portion of vanilla base with some red gel coloring.
 Pour this to the bottom of the lined loaf pan.
-Spread evenly and place it in the freezer until set - not frozen (about 2 -3 hours).
+Spread evenly and place it in the freezer until set – not frozen solid (about 1 – 2 hours, depending on your freezer).

 • Mix 1 cup of ice cream base with orange coloring.